Orpere/molecule-setup/README.md

    molecule destroy
   ```
-- in case you need to test systemd _this is not production grade is just to test roles_ you can configure molecule.yml as our example
+- in case you need to test systemd **_this is not production grade is just to testing roles_ ** you can configure molecule.yml as our example

 ```yaml
 dependency: